 Digital transformation shakes up traditional organisational principles and coordination mechanisms.
 It demands in particular the administration of significant adaptability, flexibility and response speed.
-The information, communication, and decision-making routines of the legal bureaucratic administrative culture reached their limits in the 21st century.
+The information, communication, and decision-making routines of the legal bureaucratic administrative culture seem to have reached their limits in the 21st century.

 With the rising tide of data rushing toward public administration, the demand for a more strongly data-based administrative culture is heard more and more frequently.
 This culture should not only overcome the silo thinking in strict hierarchies, but also integrate innovative options for more intelligent data evaluation and usage into the administrative day-to-day routine.